cram2/pycram/examples/language.md

 Parallel executes all designator at once in dedicated threads.
-The execution of other designators is not aborted when a exception is raised, this is the case since threads can not be killed from the outside and this would also cause unforseen problems.
+The execution of other designators is not aborted when a exception is raised, this is the case since threads can not be killed from the outside and this would also cause unforeseen problems.
 The state returned will be SUCCEDED if all designators could be executed without an exception raised in any other case FAILED will be returned.

 Since executing designators in parallel can get chaotic especially with complex actions like PickUp or Transport.
 For